namta101/geneticsat/README.md

  - For example: *java src/Main test.cnf 30 50*

 This will generate a random 3-SAT problem depending on the number of variables and clauses given, and immediately start solving it.
 It will also generate a file to hold this problem and the results which will be stored in the cnf folder under *fileName*

-# Solving the problem using an IDE (such as IntelliJ)

-It is recommended to run the solver using an IDE, as this will take care of building the solver.

-1. Unzip the folder
-2. Open up the folder in the chosen IDE
-3. **MAKE SURE TO CHECK THE WORKING DIRECTORY**
- - The Working Directory should match to where the Main file is held:
- - For example if the project is placed in directory *IdeaProjects*, then the likely directory is /Users/yourName/IdeaProjects/geneticsat/satsolver/src
- - Typically the working directory is by default  /Users/nam/IdeaProjects/geneticsat/, so simply add on satsolver/src
-4. Edit Program arguments as wanted (details above 'Arguments for Solver')
-5. Run the program